nodejs/node/doc/api/addons.markdown

     #endif

-The implementation of `myobject.cc` is similar as before:
+The implementation of `myobject.cc` is similar to before:

     // myobject.cc
     #include <node.h>